Putrescine: Uses

+Agriculture

+Applying polyamines such as putrescine (PUT) to a plant causes lowered ethylene production.
+When applied pre-harvest, it increases plant resistance to high temperatures and drought.

+When applied post-harvest (to the fruits), PUT delays the ripening process and extends the shelf life.
+It is known to be applicable to a wide variety of fruits, including but not limited to peach, plum, cherry, tomato, and pear.
+It is also applicable to other edible parts such as broccoli.
+PUT has an all-round effect: it delays the deterioration of appearance (weight [mainly water] loss, % of rotten fruits, firmness), taste (total soluble solids, titratable acidity, organic acid content), and nutrition (phenol content, antioxidant content).

-Putrescine together with chitosan has been successfully used in postharvest physiology as a natural fruit coating.
-Putrescine with chitosan treated fruits had higher antioxidant capacity and enzyme activities than untreated fruits.
-Fresh strawberries coated have lower decay percentage, higher tissue firmness, contents of total soluble solids.
-Nanoparticles of putrescine with chitosan are effective in preserving the nutritional quality and prolonging the post-harvest life of strawberries during storage up to 12 days.
+A nanoparticle of putrescine coated with chitosan has been used as an edible coating on strawberries.
+Like regular putrescine treatment, treated fruits had higher antioxidant capacity, higher enzyme activities, higher tissue firmness, and higher total soluble solids.
+It extends the post-harvest life of strawberries during storage up to 12 days.

 History

 Putrescine and cadaverine were first described in 1885 by the Berlin physician Ludwig Brieger (1849–1919).

 Toxicity

 In rats, putrescine has a low acute oral toxicity of 2000 mg/kg body weight, with no-observed-adverse-effect level of 2000 ppm (180 mg/kg body weight/day).